 Track Performance:

-- Use Message Blink’s analytics to monitor delivery rates, open rates, response times, and engagement metrics.
+- Use Message Blink’s analytics and reports in Salesforce to monitor delivery rates, open rates, response times, and engagement metrics.

 - Access reports in Salesforce to analyze campaign performance and refine messaging strategies.